mvc-labs/mvcpool-manual/README.md

 Welcome to MvcPool.com

-MvcPool is a mvc specialized mining pool supported by founding members of mvclabs.
-It mines mvc only and fully optimized to fit the increasing transaction processing demand of mvc network.
+MvcPool is an MVC-specialized mining pool supported by the founding members of MVCLabs.
+It exclusively mines MVC and is fully optimized to meet the increasing transaction processing demands of the MVC network.

 ## Pool Attributes